Blog A GREAT FUTURE RELIES

 ON GREAT EFFORT.

-PGDM vs MBA vs PGP: Which has More Value?
+PGP vs PGDM vs MBA: Which Has More Value?

 Is an MBA or a PGDM the better option?
 If MBA and PGDM or PGP are similar, why are these courses offered by different institutes?
 In a nutshell, everyone wants to compare these courses, namely MBA vs PGDM vs PGP.